xiangyuan/blog/content/blog/2013/2013-05-25_php-fpm-connection-refused.rst

-public: yes
-tags: [sysadmin, php, nginx]
-language: en
-summary: Current versions of php5-fpm from dotdeb listen on a unix domain socket by default, instead of using port 9000.

 PHP-FPM and Nginx Upstream Configuration
 ========================================

+:tags: sysadmin, php, nginx
+:language: en
+:summary: Current versions of php5-fpm from dotdeb listen on a unix domain socket by default, instead of using port 9000.

 Most nginx_ / php-fpm_ tutorials you'll find nowadays recommend to create an nginx upstream configuration that listens on localhost port 9000. ::